Elaris

 A self-assessment can reveal risk patterns quickly, but it should be used as a triage tool rather than a diagnosis.

-A self-assessment can surface warning patterns, but it is not a diagnosis; high-risk responses should move to a clinician-guided consultation without delay.
+A self-assessment can flag loss-of-control patterns, but it is not diagnostic; high-risk responses should escalate quickly to clinician-guided treatment planning.

 Read this guide